 Being in debt is never fun.
 In fact, it can be downright stressful!
 But with rising rent prices and student loans, debt is a reality for most people.
-In fact, the average American has around $38,000 in personal debt, and they’re digging themselves into a deeper hole each year.
+In fact, the average American has around $38,000 in personal debt.

 If you carry debt, you know the weight isn’t a physical burden—it’s a mental and emotional one.
 See how debt stress manifests itself in real life and what to do about each one: